Strategy 1

 Read More

-BCFNJC hosted an important discussion about the justice system in Prince George, at Uda dune Baiyoh, the House of Ancestors.
-At the gathering, BCFNJC shared our innovative Indigenous Diversion Centre model with the community and heard from valued partners and First Nations leaders on how we can address the over-incarceration of Indigenous community members and work toward better justice outcomes for all.
+BCFNJC hosted an important discussion about the justice system in Prince George, at Uda dune Baiyoh, the House of Ancestors, on Sept.
+18, 2025.
+BCFNJC shared the innovative Indigenous Diversion Centre model underway in Prince George, with community members and local justice service providers.
+We heard from valued partners and First Nations leaders on how, using holistic therapeutic models, we can address the over-incarceration of Indigenous community members and work toward better justice outcomes for all.

 Community open house hosted at Indigenous Diversion Centre